Dempsy/dempsy-commons/README.md

   2. Native Java serialization - artifactId=dempsy-serialization.java
   3. Kryo based serialization - artifactId=dempsy-serialization.kryo

-See the [API docs](http://dempsy.github.io/Dempsy/dempsy-commons/1.1/) for more details.
+See the [API docs](http://dempsy.github.io/Dempsy/dempsy-commons/2.0.0-SNAPSHOT/) for more details.

 ## General Requirements:

   * Java 8 - at version (1.1), almost everything will build with java 7 except the Kryo serializer which will need to be modified slightly.
 The released version 1.1 was built with Java 8.
-Going forward (2.0.0 and beyon) there will be an assumption that Java 8 functionality is available and builds will be done using Java8.
+Going forward (2.0.0 and beyond) there will be an assumption that Java 8 functionality is available and builds will be done using Java8.

 ## Development lifecycle methodology and versioning